Why Give to Cedar?

-- Cedar teachers use the community as an extension of the classroom: inviting in guest speakers such as HLSCC instructor and local poet Natalio Wheatley, aka Sowande Uhuru, HLSCC instructor Dr. Katherine Smith, Teacher Lynden, who runs the BVI Reading Council to name a few.
+- Cedar teachers use the community as an extension of the classroom: inviting in guest speakers such as local authors, politicians, poets and academics.

-- Cedar’s Librarian serves in an official role as community liaison to connect Cedar with guest speakers and ensure participation in community events.
-She receives a stipend to attend classes at HLSCC on VI history, literature, ecology, and culture.
+- A member of Cedar’s staff serves in an official role as community liaison to connect Cedar with guest speakers and ensure participation in community events.

 - The School enthusiastically participates in VI Culture Week and guests from the community, including the fungi band the Lashing Dogs, are incorporated into the events.